react-cosmos/react-cosmos/docs/plugins/build-plugins.md

 # Build Plugins

-This is a guide for creating Cosmos build plugins.
+This is a guide for creating Cosmos build plugins, which enable integrating with bundlers like Vite or Webpack, as well as adding functionality to the Cosmos server.

 ## Boilerplate